MrWolfZ/Conqueror/recipes/cqs/basics/solving-cross-cutting-concerns/README.md

 This concludes our recipe for solving cross-cutting concerns with **Conqueror.CQS**.
 In summary, these are the steps:

-- build your own middleware or add a package reference to one of the [pre-built middlewares](../../../..#conquerorcqs)
+- build your own middleware or add a package reference to one of the [pre-built middlewares](../../../../../..#conquerorcqs)
 - write custom extension methods for your own or even pre-built middlewares to customize how they are added to handler pipelines
 - create default pipelines to align pipelines across all your handlers

 As the next step we recommend that you explore how to [test command and query handlers that have pipelines](../testing-handlers-with-pipelines#readme) as well as how to [test middlewares themselves](../testing-middlewares#readme).
+Another useful recipe is about [re-using middleware pipelines to solve cross-cutting concerns when calling external systems](../../advanced/reuse-piplines-for-external-calls#readme).

-Or head over to our [other recipes](../../../../README.md#recipes) for more guidance on different topics.
+Or head over to our [other recipes](../../../../../..#recipes) for more guidance on different topics.